aphyr/partitions-post/README.markdown

 government edict to block YouTube.com, incorrectly advertised its (blocked) route to other provides, which hijacked traffic from the site and <a href="http://news.cnet.com/8301-10784_3-9878655-7.html">briefly rendered it unreachable</a>.
-In 2010, a group of Duke University researchers achieved similar effect by <a href="http://www.merit.edu/mail.archives/nanog/msg11505.html">testing</a> an experimental flag in the BGP protocol.
-Similar incidents have occurred <a href="http://www.renesys.com/2006/01/coned-steals-the-net/">in 2006</a>
+In 2010, a group of Duke University researchers achieved a similar effect by <a href="http://www.merit.edu/mail.archives/nanog/msg11505.html">testing</a> an experimental flag in the BGP protocol.
+Similar incidents occurred <a href="http://www.renesys.com/2006/01/coned-steals-the-net/">in 2006</a>
 (knocking sites like Martha Stewart Living and The New York Times offline), <a href="http://www.renesys.com/2005/12/internetwide-nearcatastrophela/">in